Tamatsu Maru: Loss

 Tamatsu Maru departed Pusan on 8 August 1944 carrying the Japanese 2nd Battalion and regimental headquarters of the 13th Independent Infantry Regiment from Korea for defense of the Philippines.
 It joined convoy Hi-71 departing Moji on 10 August, and stopping at the Mako naval base in the Pescadores on 15 August.
 Convoy Hi-71 departed Mako on 17 August and was discovered by USS Redfish that evening.
 Redfish assembled other submarines for a radar-guided wolfpack attack on the evening of 18 August in heavy rain.

 As the convoy was scattered by heavy seas and evasive maneuvers, Tamatsu Maru apparently became separated from convoy escorts.
-Spadefish found Tamatsu Maru on a northerly course about 0330 19 August and fired a salvo of six torpedoes.
+On 19 August, around 03:30, Spadefish found Tamatsu Maru on a northerly course and fired a salvo of six torpedoes.
 Spadefish heard two torpedoes hit.
 Convoy escorts were unaware of the ship's location (17°34′N 119°24′E) until one of them discovered thousands of floating bodies that afternoon.
 The sinking of Tamatsu Maru was the fourth worst loss of life on any Japanese vessel during the war taking down 4,755 troops and 135 merchant seamen.